Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/index_EN.md

 - [Japanese](jp/index.md)

 **Unity Render Streaming** is a solution that provides Unity's high definition rendering abilities via browser.
 It's designed to meet the needs of tasks like viewing car configurators or architectural models on mobile devices.
-This solution's streaming technology takes advantage of [WebRTC](https://webrtc.org/),  and developers can even use the WebRTC API to create their own unique solutions.
+This solution's streaming technology takes advantage of [WebRTC](https://webrtc.org/),  and through customization developers can create their own unique solutions

 <img src="../images/multitouch.gif" width=500 align=center>